mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ### Grow TinyPilot to $600k in annual revenue

-* **Result**: Grew TinyPilot 's revenue $XXk to $XXk
+* **Result**: Grew TinyPilot's revenue $XXk to $XXk
 * **Grade**: B

-I was a little over-optimistic because at the time I set my goals, revenue had grown 20-200% every month for the previous five months.
-But then in February, sales slumped and I never recaptured the rapid growth of the first few months.
+$600k turned out to be a bit overly optimistic.
+At the time I was setting my 2021 goals, revenue had grown 20-200% for the previous five months.
+The month after, sales slumped and I never recaptured the rapid growth of the first few months.

-Still, $500k is nothing to sneeze at.
-I think I could have reached my goal with different decisions, but nothing in particular stands out as a blunder.
-Even with the obvious win of reducing to one product, I'm not sure it would have been effective had we done it earlier because having a low-end option might have helped the product reach a wider audience.
+Still, $XXk is nothing to sneeze at.
+It's possible that different decsions would have brought me to $600k, but nothing stands out as a blunder based on what I knew at the time.

 ### Publish six blog posts and one book

 * **Result**: Published three blog posts and zero books
 * **Grade**: D

-As I said above, I wish I had more time to write.
-Writing is one of the things I most enjoy, so I'm disappointed I had so little time for it, but in retrospect I wouldn't have changed how I allocated my time.
+Writing is one of the things I most enjoy, so I'm disappointed I had so little time for it.
+Looking back, I still wouldn't have changed how I allocated my time.

 ### Automate TinyPilot management

 * **Result**: Systematized enough of TinyPilot to take a one-week vacation
 * **Grade**: B-

 I've made a lot of progress in getting myself out of the critical path.
-I took a one-week vacation over the holidays, and that mostly worked fine, although I did have to do about 30 minutes of emergency work to prevent thousands of dollars of equipment from being sent back to China.
+I took a one-week vacation over the holidays.
+It went smoothly, though I did have to do about 30 minutes of emergency work to prevent thousands of dollars of equipment from being sent back to China.

 ## Goals for year four